 Ultraviolet-chlorine advanced oxidation processes (UV/Cl-AOP) are gaining attention, particularly in potable reuse applications.
-There is also potential for their use in the control of taste and odor and other contaminants in conventional drinking water treatment.
-There is no one comprehensive location containing information on UV/Cl, making it difficult for end users to identify key issues that must be addressed when considering UV/Cl, and the important questions to ask of technology manufacturers.
-The goal of this project is to consolidate information about the state of the art of UV/Cl-AOP in a single reference applicable to utilities, non-expert consultants, and regulators.
-The project will report on the basic science of UV/Cl-AOP, as well as highlight practical issues related to its implementation and operation.
+They also have the potential to aid in the control of taste and odor and other contaminants in conventional drinking water treatment.
+There is no one comprehensive location containing information on UV/Cl, making it difficult for end users to identify key issues to be addressed and important questions to ask technology manufacturers.
+This project consolidated information about the state of UV/Cl-AOP in a single reference applicable to utilities, non-expert consultants, and regulators.
+The project reported on the basic science of UV/Cl-AOP and highlighted practical issues related to implementation and operation.
 Research partner: California State Water Resources Control Board.
+Published in 2022.

 Project 5194, Optimizing OH Radical Scavenging Potential Measurement, is an add-on to this project completed in 2024.